Rob Kardashian Could Get His Own Dating Reality Show After Blac Chyna Split

 Rob Kardashian and Blac Chyna have officially called it quits, but if Kris Jenner has it her way, the new dad won’t be single for long.

-According to a new report, Rob Kardashian’s mom is hoping to see her son move on from his troubled relationship with Blac Chyna, which ended last month, and is said to be working on a new show for the 30-year-old sock designer.
+According to a new report, Rob Kardashian’s mom is hoping to see her son move on from his troubled relationship with Blac Chyna, which ended last month.
+Now, Kris is said to be working on a new show for the 30-year-old sock designer.

 “[Kris has been] in talks with TV execs about a show called Rob’s Romance,” an insider revealed to Life & Style magazine on March 22.
 “She’s already writing up a synopsis.
 It’ll have a similar vibe to The Bachelor in that Rob will go on dates with a variety of women in the hopes of finding the one.”

-In the months that followed Rob Kardashian’s engagement and baby announcement, he and his now-ex-fiancee began filming their reality show Rob & Blac and months later, in November 2016, they welcomed daughter Dream Renee Kardashian.
+In the months that followed Rob Kardashian’s engagement and baby announcement, he and his now-ex-fiancee began filming their reality show Rob & Blac, and months later, in November 2016, they welcomed daughter Dream Renee Kardashian.

 Throughout Rob Kardashian’s relationship with Blac Chyna, the couple often feuded publicly with one another and were bombarded by cheating allegations on numerous occasions.
 Now, Kris Jenner hopes to find someone new for her only son and reportedly plans to do so with the potential new series.